sswastioyono18/cv/README.md

 ## What / Where I want to be
 Looking for a place that can give me constant challenge and growth with no blame culture. <br>
-I would love to leverage my experience and knowledge to improve the quality of the team and organization.
+I wanted to work where we care and value about the product, the people who use it and those who create it. <br>

 [Email](mailto:email.tyo@gmail.com) / [LinkedIn](https://www.linkedin.com/in/sactio-swastioyono/)
 / [GitHub](https://github.com/sswastioyono18/)